bwalzer4/H1N1-Flu-Vaccine/README.md

 occurred during the 2009 swine flu pandemic as well as the 1918 “Spanish” Flu Pandemic.
 A vaccine for the H1N1 flu virus became publicly available in October 2009.
-The competition aims to explore how we can predict if an individual will get a COVID-19 vaccine by looking at data on the H1N1 and seasonal vaccines from data from 2009-2010.
+The competition aims to explore how we can predict if an individual will get a COVID-19 vaccine by looking at data on the H1N1 and seasonal vaccines from 2009-2010.
 A better understanding of how these characteristics are associated with personal vaccination patterns can provide guidance for future public health efforts.
-The goal is to use these characteristics to predict how likely an individual is to receive their H1N1 and seasonal flu vaccines.
+The goal is to use these characteristics to predict how likely an individual is to receive their H1N1 and seasonal flu vaccines, and to understand what factors influence an indiviudals decision to receive a vaccine.

 ## Data Source